grahamhaynie/htmlsearch/readme.md

 # HTML Search

-This program is a GUI for a very basic html parser.
+This program is a GUI for a very basic html parser, using Python, limited to elements containing text.
 The user can select an html element to search for and input a website url, and the results are displayed.
-The tkinter, urlib, and re libraries are implemented for learning purposes.
+The tkinter, ~~urlib~~ requests, and ~~re~~ beautifulsoup libraries are implemented for learning purposes.

 ## Instructions
 Upon launch, the GUI is in a default state.
 The user can select from a list of html elements using buttons on the left edge of the window.
 The user can also input an URL in the designated region.